sayakpaul/SimSiam-TF/README.md

     return -(p*z).sum(dim=1).mean()
 ```

-The authors emphasize on the `stop_gradient` operation that helps the network to avoid collapsing solutions.
+The authors emphasize the `stop_gradient` operation that helps the network to avoid collapsing solutions.
 Further details about this are available in the paper.
+SimSiam eliminates the need for using large batch sizes, momentum encoders, memory banks, negative samples, etc. that are important components of the modern self-supervised learning frameworks for visual recognition.
+This makes SimSiam an easily approachable framework for practical problems.

 ## About the notebooks